So you need a professional website that doesn’t break the budget?

 Step 2.
 Choosing a Hosting Company

-Unfortunately, web hosting companies don’t make easy.
+Unfortunately, even the best web hosting companies don’t make easy.
 Some tend to make things way too confusing with upsells, short-term discounts to reel you in (then high long-term prices).

 One golden rule is to check all possible bonuses you can get with hosting and then to decide if they provide real value.
 Above all, make sure they offer: